JerseyXS/Interactive-Lab-Hub/Lab 5/README.md

 ![sketch2](mask_guidance.jpg "sketch")

-Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
-This can be as simple as the boat detector earlier.
-Try out different interactions outputs and inputs.
-**Describe and detail the interaction, as well as your experimentation.**

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?
+The system does what it is supposed to do under what I would describe as ideal circumstances.
+In other words, when the user is directly in front of the camera under good lighting, the system is able to accurately determine if they are wearing their mask properly.

-1. When does it fail?
+3. When does it fail?
+The system fails when it encounters a situation that falls outside of the bounds of the training data.
+For example, if the lighting is not good, the system may not be able to detect a mask at all even if the user is wearing one.
+Similarly, if the user is wearing a mask that looks substantially different than the 4 masks I trained the model with, it may not accurately classify what is happening.

-1. When it fails, why does it fail?
+5. When it fails, why does it fail?
+The reason the system fails when it does comes down to the robustness of the machine learning model.
+I only trained the model with a relatively small set of data encompassing 4 masks and a variety of head positions.
+I did not train with a wide variety of users, backgrounds, or lighting conditions.
+If one of these other parameters veers too far off of the training data coverage, the model will most likely fail.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?
+As alluded to earlier, situations where the system has to deal with 1.) poor lighting 2.) a wide variety of masks 3.) a wide variety of different users with different facial structures could all be scenarios that could cause problems.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?